-The primary purpose of using body-worn-cameras (BWCs) is to promote transparency and accountability and build trust, enhance officer and public safety, and capture evidence arising from police-citizen encounters.
+The primary purpose of using body-worn cameras (BWCs) is to promote transparency and accountability, build trust, enhance officer and public safety, and capture evidence from police-citizen encounters.
 This policy sets forth guidelines governing the use of BWCs and administering the data that results.
-Compliance with these guidelines is mandatory, but it is recognized that officers mist also attend to other primary duties and the safety of all concerned, sometimes in circumstances that are tense, uncertain, and rapidly evolving.
+Compliance with these guidelines is mandatory, but it is recognized that officers must also attend to other primary duties and the safety of all concerned, sometimes intense, uncertain, and rapidly evolving circumstances.

-It is the policy of this department to authorize and require the use of department-issued BWCs as set forth below, and to administer BWC data as provided by law.
+It is the policy of this department to authorize and require the use of department issued BWCs as set forth below and to administer BWC data as provided by law.

 This policy governs the use of BWCs in the course of official duties.
-It does not apply to the use of squad-based (dash-cam) recording systems.
-The chief or chief's designee may supersede this policy by providing specific instruction for BWC use to individual officers, or providing specific instructions pertaining to particular events or classes of events, including but not limited to political rallies and demonstrations.
+It does not apply to the use of squadbased (dash-cam) recording systems.
+The chief or chief's designee may supersede this policy by providing specific instructions for BWC use to individual officers or specific instructions for particular events or classes of events, including but not limited to political rallies and demonstrations.
 The chief or designee may also provide specific instructions or standard operating procedures for BWC use to officers assigned to specialized details, such as carrying out duties in courts or guarding prisoners or patients in hospitals and mental health facilities.